DvdJ002/battle-sim-sandbox/README.md

 **Notes:** You cannot kill the suckers in time if you don't kill the healers first

----

 ## Level 6 - The Chosen One

 **Duration / Time Limit:** 55 seconds

 **Enemy Composition:**
 A large slasher encircled by 3 special healers.
-Then, the levels keeps spawning healers every 1.5 seconds, alternating top and bottom.
+Then, the level keeps spawning healers every 1.5 seconds, alternating top and bottom.
 Two times during the level, a large kamikaze will spawn in the middle of the arena.

 **Wave Structure:**
 1. A large slasher encircled by 3 healers, top row
-2-X - Keep spawning healers every 1.5 seconds, alternating top and bottom, with two waves including a large kamikaze
+2. - X. Keep spawning healers every 1.5 seconds, alternating top and bottom, with two waves including a large kamikaze

 **Notes:** The large slasher (Chosen One) is practically unkillable until the end when the healers stop spawning.
 You have to focus the waves of healers and kill them as they spawn, other wise you will run out of time to kill the slasher at the end.

----

 ## Level 7 - Hornet's Nest